-From the National Climatic Data Center.
-Offers national maps of mean temperature and preciption by month from 1900 to the present.
+From the National Centers for Environmental Information.
+Offers national maps of mean temperature and precipitation by month from 1900 to the present.
 Regional, state, and some city data that can be graphed.

-A National Centers for Environmental Information site which provides links to data and descriptive information about severe weather events in recent history.
+From the National Centers for Environmental Information.
+Links to data and descriptive information about severe weather events in recent history.
 Covers hurricanes, tornadoes, floods, temperature extremes, and other severe weather happenings.
 For some events, radar, and/or satellite images are provided.

 Tornado Project Online

 All kinds of interesting information about tornadoes, from personal experiences and myths about tornadoes to summaries of recent and historical tornadoes and an explanation of the Fujita scale used to classify tornadoes.

 Listen to the very low frequency (VLF) “songs of the Earth” live!!
 Including the “sferics,” “tweeks,” and “whistlers” of lightning.